Spatial Joins & Proximity Filters

 • preserve_insertion_order = false unlocks parallel R-tree builds but invalidates ORDER BY guarantees on unindexed columns.
 Compensate by materializing results into a sorted output table.

 • memory_limit must exceed the combined uncompressed geometry footprint of both join inputs.
-Monitor allocation via SELECT * FROM pragma_database_size();.
-If EXPLAIN ANALYZE reports External Merge or Spill to Disk during index construction, increase the limit or partition the input using ST_Envelope bounds.
+Monitor allocation via SELECT * FROM duckdb_memory();.
+If EXPLAIN ANALYZE reports External Merge or Spill to Disk during index construction, increase the limit or partition the input using bounding box bounds.

 Spatial Join Execution Patterns